Skip to main content

 Most often, a lack of calcium in the soil is not the true cause of blossom end rot.
 The problem is the plant’s inability to absorb it, which becomes difficult under certain conditions.
 Calcium uptake by plants depends on active transpiration (leaves loose water to take more water and nutrients from the soil, among other things).
 Anything that inhibits transpiration can inhibit calcium uptake.
 In addition, calcium enters the leaves more easily than the fruit.

-There are several things that can be done to enable the plant to manage calcium properly, thus preventing the occurrence of blossom end rot.
+Several things can be done to enable the plant to manage calcium properly, thus preventing the occurrence of blossom end rot.
 Avoid over-fertilization during early fruiting, mainly with fertilizers that use ammonia as a nitrogen source.
 Ammonia competes with calcium absorption and promotes the occurrence of blossom end rot.

 Avoid frequent, shallow waterings- water less frequently and deeply.
 It is also important to properly water the plants before anticipated periods of drought and hot weather.